 “Buberrans are an industrious lot,” he chuckled.
 “We’re always working on something.
-My Father was a blacksmith.
-He ran the Artisan Village where we made all sorts of gadgets and weapons.
+My father was a blacksmith.
+He ran the Artisan Village, where we made many gadgets and weapons.
 Over time, I learned how to handle every weapon we made.”

-“I come from a large family, with seven sisters.
+Graybard picked up a stone and tossed it into the fire.
+“I come from a large family with seven sisters.
 I’m the youngest and the only son.”
 He told the boys that his mother named every girl after a color, like Amber, Crimson, and Violet.
 “They ran out of colors by the time I was born.
 That’s why they named me ‘Gray.'”

 Graybard couldn’t contain his laughter.
 He coughed a few times before he gained control.
-“Father was a huge man, arms made of Oak.
-His name was ‘Naddor.’
-They called him ‘Naddor the Anvil.’
+“Father was a huge man, arms made of oak.
+His name was ‘Nador.’
+They called him ‘Nador the Anvil.’
 Nobody ever challenged him, including me.”

 “What for?”
 Graybard huffed.
 “My oldest sister learned the trade.
-My father named her ‘Lady.’
+My father loved to call her, ‘Lady.’
 To this day, they call her ‘Lady Amber’ or ‘Lady Smith.’
-Some people think she is nobility!”
+Some people think she is a Noble!”